 But John, shouldn’t you be happy?
 Well, normally, yes and at first, I was over the moon.
 But as fate would have it, my PTSD would end up enslaving me deep inside myself – a dark place that always numbs me with indifference.
 Sadly, the book pre-order excitement would meet my mental-health condition at the intersection of my life.

-While it may be difficult for the mentally well to understand, it, nonetheless, is a reality.
-For me, I’m sure many other suffers too, it’s not what we want, nor is it a choice we would have eagerly requested; yet here we are.
+While it may be difficult for the mentally well to understand, it nonetheless is a reality.
+For me, and I’m sure many other sufferers too, it’s not what we want, nor is it a choice we would have eagerly requested Yet here we are.

 I am constantly exhausted and sleeping…. a lot.